a-kenji/tui-term/examples/README.md

 - Required: `ls`

 Uses a channel to share data.
-It demonstrates how to send messages from one thread to another to update the `PseudoTerm` widget.
+It demonstrates how to send messages from one thread to another to update the `PseudoTerminal` widget.

 ## `simple_ls_rw`